devbret/devbret/README.md

+## Personal Introduction

-### Hello, World!
+Hello, World!
 My name is Bret Bernhoft.
 I am a Full Stack Software Engineer committed to learning about and building tools for making the internet more interesting and secure.
 I started my journey in technology via WordPress and digital communications, working with analytics, media and community-driven platforms.
 More recently I have been developing OSINT tools, dashboards for cybersecurity insights and scalable data applications using Python, React, TypeScript and SQL.
 I am particularly excited about the intersection of intelligence, automation and user experience.
 As a result I have set out to become a Senior Artificial Intelligence Engineer.

+## Tech Stack

-Below you will find many of the technologies I have experience building with:
+Below you will find many of the technologies I have experience building software with.
+My background spans both frontend and backend development, as well as infrastructure and automation in homelab and production environments.
+I’m continually exploring new tools and frameworks to deepen my skill set and stay aligned with modern development practices.

 | Primary Languages | Frameworks & Libraries | Tools & Platforms |
 | - | - | - |